 What’s the difference between the lateral flow test and the RT-PCR test?

 The COVID-19 RT-PCR test detects the virus’ genetic material (RNA) within a positive sample.
 A laboratory process is required to test the sample and can take up to 24 hours to return a result from the time of sample collection.

 The COVID-19 LFT detects specific proteins situated on the cell membranes of the COVID-19 virus.
 These proteins are known as antigens and can be quickly detected, within 15 minutes, using the lateral flow immunoassay device.

 Our non-invasive LFTs only require a swab sample from the nose.
 The RT-PCR test requires swab samples to be taken from both the nose and throat areas.
-All samples can be collected by the individual taking the test or with the assistance of an occupational health practitioner.
+All samples can be collected by the individual themselves.

 Both the LFT and the RT-PCR test are effective methods for detecting the presence of the COVID-19 (SARS-CoV-2) virus but the LFT delivers quicker results.